Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Toolkit.md

 ## Composite structures

-In principle, Julia is not an object-oriented programming language.
-For example, only abstract types can be inherited so that subtype cannot inherit fields from their parents.
+Julia is not an object-oriented programming language.
+For example, only abstract types can be inherited so that subtypes cannot inherit fields from their parents.
 Therefore, Julia prefers composition over inheritance.
-However, to make a new concrete type behaves much alike another one, tedious repetitions of redefining the generic interfaces are usually not avoidable, especially for the basic types in Julia base.
-In this module, we implement two such composited types, [`CompositeVector`](@ref) and [`CompositeDict`](@ref), for the sake of future usages.
+However, to make a new concrete type behave much like another one, tedious repetitions of redefining the generic interfaces are usually not avoidable, especially for the basic types in Julia base.
+In this module, we implement two such composite types, [`CompositeVector`](@ref) and [`CompositeDict`](@ref), for the sake of future usage.

 ### CompositeVector